Price

 Ferry

-The overnight ferry departs from Portsmouth at around 8.30pm on Friday evening arriving in St.Malo at 8.30am on Saturday - giving you the day to explore the town or surrounding area.
+Easiest way is via the overnight ferry which departs from Portsmouth at around 8.30pm on Friday evening arriving in St.Malo at 8.30am on Saturday - giving you the day to explore the town or surrounding area.

 Estimated Cost - around £40 one way for foot passenger and reserved seat or £100 if you wanted a cabin (less if sharing)